frontenddogma/web-development-glossary/manuscript/d.md

 : A way to govern the properties of a document or worker environment to which a content security policy (CSP) applies.
 Document directives do not fall back to the `default-src` directive.&nbsp;[‡](#m-document-directive)

 Document Object Model
 : A cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
 The DOM represents a document with a logical tree.
 Each branch of the tree ends in a node, and each node contains objects.
-DOM methods allow programmatic access to the tree; with them one can change the structure, style or content of a document.
+DOM methods allow programmatic access to the tree; with them one can change the structure, style, or content of a document.
 Nodes can have event handlers attached to them.&nbsp;[†](#w-dom) ℹ︎&nbsp;[dom.spec.whatwg.org](https://dom.spec.whatwg.org/)

 Document type declaration
 : → Doctype